woyorus/object-fsm/README.md

 Returns **[boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**

-#### cancelTransition

-Cancels current transition.
-NOTE: this function can be called only in event handler (during an event), or in `willTransition` event handler, or if a transition was previously deferred using deferTransition

 #### deferTransition

-Defers an ongoing transition until future call to either finalizeTransition, or cancelTransition.
+Defers an ongoing transition until future call to finalizeTransition.
 Use for any asynchronous event hanling.
 NOTE: this function can be called only in event handler (during an event), or in `willTransition` event handler.